-Indeed, building a multimodal corpus of real-life emotions is challenging since it involves subjective perception and requires time consuming manual annotations of emotion at several levels.
+Indeed, building a multimodal corpus of real-life emotions is challenging since it involves subjective perception and requires time-consuming manual annotations of emotion at several levels.
 This manual annotation might benefit from image processing via the automatic detection of emotionally relevant video segments.
 Estimation of movement quantity by automatic image processing might validate the manual annotations of movements during the time-based annotation of the video, and also of emotional activation at the level of the whole video.
-Finally automatic annotation might ease the manual annotation process by providing movement segmentation and precise values of expressive parameters such as the speed, the spatial expansion or the fluidity of a gesture.
+Finally automatic annotation might ease the manual annotation process by providing movement segmentation and precise values of expressive parameters such as the speed and the spatial expansion or the fluidity of a gesture.
 Yet, manual annotation and image processing provide information at different levels of abstraction and their integration is not straightforward.
-Furthermore, most of the work in image processing of emotional behaviour has been done on high quality videos recorded in laboratory situations where emotions might be less spontaneous than during non staged TV interviews.
+Furthermore, most of the work in image processing of emotional behavior has been done on high quality videos recorded in laboratory situations where emotions might be less spontaneous than during non-staged TV interviews.

-The goals of this paper are to explore 1) the applicability of image processing techniques to low resolution videos from TV, and 2) how image processing might be used for the validation of manual annotation of spontaneous emotional behaviour.
+The goals of this paper are to explore (1) the applicability of image processing techniques to low resolution videos from TV, and (2) how image processing might be used for the validation of manual annotation of spontaneous emotional behavior.

 Section 2 describes the corpus of TV interviews that has been collected and the manual annotations that have been defined.
-Section 3 explains the image processing algorithms that have been designed for the automatic estimation of movement quantity.
-A preliminary study with 3 videos was already presented in (Martin et al., 2006).
-Section 4 explores several ways to compare the manual annotations and the results of image processing with the illustration of 10 videos.
+Section 3 explains the image-processing algorithms that have been designed for the automatic estimation of movement quantity.
+A preliminary study with three videos was already presented in [20].
+Section 4 explores several ways to compare the manual annotations and the results of image processing with the illustration of ten videos.

-2. Manual annotation of multimodal emotional behaviours
+2 Manual annotation of multimodal emotional behaviors

-The EmoTV corpus features 50 video samples of emotional TV interviews (Abrilian et al., 2005).
-The videos are encoded in Cinepak Codec by CTi (720x576, 25 images/sec).
-The goal of the EmoTV corpus is to provide knowledge on the coordination between modalities during non-acted emotionally rich behaviours.
-Thus, a multilevel coding scheme has been designed and enables the representation of emotion at several levels of temporality and abstraction (Devillers et al., 2005).
+TV interviews have shown to be an interesting source of real life behaviors as shown by the Belfast Database of Naturalistic Emotions [11].
+In order to study relations between multimodal behaviors and real life emotions, we collected EmoTV, a corpus of TV interviews, mostly from news.
+This corpus features 50 video samples of emotional TV interviews [1].
+Its total duration is 12 min and it includes a wide range of positive and negative emotions.
+The videos are encoded in Cinepak Codec by CTi (720 × 576, 25 images/s).
+The goal of the EmoTV corpus is to provide knowledge on the coordination between modalities during non-acted emotionally rich behaviors.
+Thus, a multilevel coding scheme has been designed and enables the representation of emotion at several levels of temporality and abstraction [10].
 At the global level there is the annotation of emotion (categorical and dimensional including global activation).
 Similar annotations are available at the level of emotional segments of the video.